 We know this is an exciting time for your family.
 We suggest that visitors be patient and wait to be introduced to baby until he or she starts to adjust to the shock of a brand new world.
-Baby will recognize you by your voice, heartbeat and scent, which will reduce the stress of being thrust into a new environment.
+Baby will recognize you by your voice, scent and heartbeat, which will reduce the stress of being thurst into a new environment.